All Episodes

 And that that's the problem with him.

-That Sharia is not the problem.
+That Sharia's not the problem.

-Radical Islam isn't the No, no, no, no.
+No, no, no, no.

 It's the fact that he's rich and he's a hypocrite because he's not living by it.

-So after that discussion, one of the things that they learned that the Sultan of Brunei has gold plated toilet brushes.
+So after that discussion, one of the things that they learned that the Sultan of Brunei has gold-plated toilet brushes.

 And this exchange happened with Charlie Rose, Nora O'Donnell, and Gail King.